-In 1994 the TIF was \$205,342 In 2017 the TIF is \$1.98 million foster the redevelopment of approximately 1,300 acres of a community with documented slum and blight that was prone to devastating flooding.
+Created in 1989, the CRA, its Staff and seven-member Board, was tasked to foster the redevelopment of approximately 1,300 acres of a community with documented slum and blight that was prone to devastating flooding.
 The range of work of the CRA and its current staff of four is substantial.
 The CRA has invested approximately \$30.9 million into infrastructure improvements and \$6.2 million into housing leveraging TIF dollars with State and Federal grant funds.